barth-lab/AlloCraft/step1_MD_simulation_analysis/README.md

 Next, get the Bioinformatics Toolbox for Matlab, more details regarding add-on management can be found here: https://ch.mathworks.com/help/matlab/matlab_env/get-add-ons.html

-Finally download AlloDy either manually from this repo or by cloning it
+Finally download AlloCraft either manually from this repo or by cloning it

-For the smoothest experience, AlloDy also uses visual molecular dynamics (VMD) to transform .xtc files to .dcd and to predict secondary structure of a protein.
+For the smoothest experience, AlloCraft also uses visual molecular dynamics (VMD) to transform .xtc files to .dcd and to predict secondary structure of a protein.
 You can download it for free from here: https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD

 Don't forget to add VMD to your path variable too!

-You can run AlloDy without having VMD installed if you provide .dcd trajectories instead of .xtc and if you provide *helices* variable in the input scripts (*input_md2path.m* and *input_kldiv.m*).
+You can run AlloCraft without having VMD installed if you provide .dcd trajectories instead of .xtc and if you provide *helices* variable in the input scripts (*input_md2path.m* and *input_kldiv.m*).

 ## Instructions: